Bobby Goldsboro: Television

+He also created several animated specials and children's books with Peeler-Rose Productions: Snuffy: The Elf Who Saved Christmas, Easter Egg Mornin', Stinger: King of the Bee's, Boy Who Became a Frog, A Cat Named Bob, and Lumpkin the Pumpkin.

 Personal life

 Goldsboro was married to Mary Alice Watson, whom he met while he was in college; they had three children.
-They divorced in 1982 after a bitter court case where Goldsboro's daughter made accusations against him that he rejected as false.
+They divorced in 1982 after a bitter court case in which Goldsboro's daughter made accusations against him that he rejected as false.
 He married Dianne J. Roberts in 1985.
-Goldsboro is an accomplished oil painter.
+Goldsboro is an oil painter.